smartyhall/meshbbs/docs/qa/real-world-test-plan.md

 Expect:
 - [ ] Multiple DM chunks; prompt appended to the last chunk only
-- [ ] Detailed sections for navigation, moderator/sysop, legacy commands
+- [ ] Detailed sections for navigation plus moderator/sysop tools (no legacy command references)

 ### `SETPASS newPassOnlyIfPasswordless` (only if the account had no password)